EDCD/EDDI/SpeechResponder/Help.md

 This function will provide jump information based on your ship loadout and current fuel level, dependent on the followiing types:

-  * `next` range of next jump at current fuel level
+  * `next` range of next jump at current fuel mass and current laden mass
-  * `max` range of single jump at 'max fuel'
+  * `max` maximum jump range at minimum fuel mass and current laden mass
-  * `total` total range of multiple jumps at current fuel level
+  * `total` total range of multiple jumps from current fuel mass and current laden mass
-  * `full` total range of multiple jumps at tank and reservoir capacity
+  * `full` total range of multiple jumps from maximum fuel mass and current laden mass

+  The returned `JumpDetail` object contains properties `distance` and `jumps`.

  Common usage is to provide distance and number of jumps for a specific query: